AlessandroLongo23/TilingLife/static/theory/tilings-and-automata.md

+# Theory

-# Tilings
+## Tilings

-## Classification
+### Classification

 A tiling is a covering of the plane using one or more geometric shapes, called tiles, with no overlaps and no gaps.
 In mathematics, tilings are studied in various contexts and have applications in crystallography, material science, and art.

+Tilings can be categorized based on various properties, including:

+#### Symmetry Groups

+Tilings can be classified by their symmetry groups.
+The 17 wallpaper groups describe all possible symmetry types of periodic tilings in the Euclidean plane.

+#### Regularity

+Tilings can be regular, semi-regular, demi-regular, or irregular based on the types of polygons used and vertex configurations.

+#### Periodicity

+Periodic tilings repeat in a regular pattern, while aperiodic tilings (like Penrose tilings) do not have translational symmetry.

+#### Tile type

+Tilings can consist of curved shapes, regular or irregular polygons, convex or concave shapes.
+They can be edge-to-edge, or non edge-to-edge, where you can shift tiles so that their sides don't align with each other.

+For now, we only have $k$-uniform periodic tilings available, which are the easiest and most "regular" kind of tiling there is, but in the future we plan on introducing more types and ways to construct them.

+To explain what a $k$-uniform tiling is, we first need to understand what a vertex configuration is.

-### The 15 valid vertex shapes
+#### The 15 valid vertex configurations

-When trying to analyze tilings in a rigorous way, the first thing we need to consider is how many ways there are to build vertices, i.e. what are the different combinations of regular polygons that, when wrapped around a point, cover exactly 360°.
+The first thing we need to consider is how many ways there are to build vertices, i.e. what are the different combinations of regular polygons that, when wrapped around a point, cover exactly 360°.

 Turns out that there are only 21 ways to do that: